o-andres-m/Ironbank/README.md

 If some error happens or some action is not supported, the system shows a specific error but continues working.

+### TESTS:

+In folder `test` you can run all the tests and verify the coverage running as "Run Tests With Coverage"

 ## ACCOUNTHOLDERS: